-M6 Cuban Eight with no or without Half Rolls:
+M6 Cuban Eight with no or without Half Rolls: (Decide which before take-off)

-From upright on the baseline fly past centre and pull through $\frac{5}{6}$ of an inside loop into a 45° down line.
-Push through $\frac{3}{4}$ of an outside loop into a 45° down line.
+From upright on the baseline fly past centre and pull through % of an inside loop into a 45° down line.
+Push through 3⁄4 of an outside loop into a 45° down line.
 Pull through a 1/8 loop to exit upright on the baseline.

-At first sight it appears that completing this manoeuvre with half rolls in the 45° down lines is the easiest, however if rolls are flown, they should be across the centre of the 45 down lines and on the centre line of the manoeuvring area.
+At first sight it appears that completing this manoeuvre with half rolls in the 45° down lines is the easiest, however if rolls are flown, they should be performed in the middle of the 45° down lines and on the centre line of the manoeuvring area.